 you’ve changed your mind about wanting to see such content,

-Strictly speaking, a crossdresser may be of either sex, but in today’s American culture, women can wear men’s clothing without raising eyebrows, so in 2013 the usage of this term often is restricted to men who dress in women’s clothing.
-Crossdressing is a neutral term; it does not imply a motive.
+Strictly speaking, a crossdresser may be of either sex, but in today’s American culture, women can wear men’s clothing without raising eyebrows, so in 2016 the usage of this term often is restricted to men who dress in women’s clothing.
+Crossdressing is a neutral term; it does not assume a motive.
 Often, though, the motive (for men in particular) is to express an other-sex aspect of oneself.
 For women it may have other reasons.
 In the contemporary US, women who want to experience a masculine aspect of themselves can do so through “traditionally masculine” activities, whereas men who want to experience a feminine aspect of themselves can best do that through clothing (and related accessories).
-Thus, female-to-male “crossdressers” (most of whom would reject that term) usually have different motives than male-to-female crossdressers.
+Thus, female-to-male “crossdressers” (most of whom would reject that label) usually have different motives than male-to-female crossdressers.
 Nevertheless, for anyone, female or male, wearing pretty clothing tends to stimulate whatever feminine feelings they may have.
 For a man, this may help him to create a mood and a mental state in which he can enjoy a part of himself that he suppresses in his everyday life.
 The clothing people wear affects the way they think and feel.
 As that great philosopher, Milton Berle, once said, “It’s hard to feel macho in makeup and a dress!”

 Amantine Aurore Lucile Dupin (1804-1876) was a genetic woman and an acclaimed novelist of the French Romantic period, who wrote under the pseudonym of George Sand.
 Based on an 1838 portrait by Eugène Delacroix, she appears to have been a very pretty woman.
 She was linked romantically with the famous composer, Frédéric Chopin, among several others.
 Yet she made little secret of her love for men’s clothing, and she made a credible enough male presentation that she often “passed” as a man in public.
 Today’s male crossdressers are part of a rich tradition that includes many prominent women and men from the past, who found greater personal fulfillment by sometimes dressing across gender lines.